 I was born in Cardiff and graduated in Pharmacology from Portsmouth in 1990.
 I then spent four years in the Midlands and Kent as a PhD student at Aston University and Welcome Research Laboratories before joining Sandoz Pharmaceuticals as a Clinical Research Associate.
 I returned to Portsmouth in 1997 as a Senior Lecturer, having completed 3 years as a post-doctoral fellow at the University of Western Ontario, where I conducted research into inflammatory bowel disease.

 I was promoted to Principal Lecturer in 2005 and was the Course Leader for BSc (Hons) Pharmacology programme between 2003 and 2013 and the Head of Pharmacology until 2018.
 Between 2013 and 2016 I was the Science Faculty International Coordinator and am currently the Associate Head (Global Engagement & Education Partnerships).
+I served on the British Pharmacological Society (Education & Training Committee) for 8 years, demitting after two terms in 2020.

 For more information about my research please visit my lab page.